Ircama/epson_print_conf/README.md

 A range of features are offered for both end-users and developers, making it easier to administer and maintain Epson printers.

+The software provides a configurable printer dictionary, which can be easily extended.
+In addition, it is possible to import and convert external Epson printer configuration databases.

 ## Key Features

 - __SNMP Interface__: Seamlessly connect and manage Epson printers using SNMP over TCP/IP, supporting Wi-Fi connections (not USB).